 Parameter Description VLAN-aware Synopsis: { No, Yes } Default: Yes Set either VLAN-aware or VLAN-unaware mode of operation.
 Ingress Filtering Synopsis: { Disabled, Enabled } Default: Disabled Enables or disables VLAN ingress filtering on all ports.
 When enabled, any tagged packet arriving at a port, which is not a member of a VLAN with which that packet is associated, is dropped.
 When disabled, packets are not dropped.
-NOTE Ingress filtering has no effect when ports are in either VLAN-unaware mode or Q-in-Q mode.
+Image: Splitering has no effect when ports are in either VLAN-unaware mode or Q-in-Q mode.
 QinQ Outer TPID Synopsis: { 0x8100, 0x88A8 } Default: 0x8100 Selects an Ethertype to be used as the Tag Protocol Identifier (TPID) on VLAN QinQ ports when QinQ is enabled.
 Frames that ingress a VLAN QinQ port will be identified as outer VLAN tagged if the first Ethertype matches this value; an outer VLAN tag with the TPID field assigned to this value will be inserted to frames that egress a VLAN QinQ port.
-NOTE When QinQ is enabled, all non-QinQ ports will be untagged and cannot be changed, and all QinQ ports will be tagged, and cannot be changed.
+Image: Image of the Direct term of